MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 `myHeader.h` is a direct header because `myProgram.cpp` explicitly includes it. `myHeader.h` includes `<string>` and `<iostream>`, so those are indirect headers.

 The issue is that `myProgram.cpp` uses `std::string` and `std::cout`, but doesn't directly include the headers that define them.
 This code happens to compile because `myHeader.h` includes those headers.
-This code is brittle because if `myHeader.h` ever stopped including either one of them, `myProgram.cpp` wouldn't compile anymore.
+This code is brittle because if `myHeader.h` ever stopped including either one, `myProgram.cpp` wouldn't compile anymore.

 Per the C++ guidelines, it's better to explicitly include headers for all of your dependencies so that your code isn't subject to brittleness caused by changes to header files.
 For more information, see [C++ Core Guidelines SF.10](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#sf10-avoid-dependencies-on-implicitly-included-names).

-Include cleanup helps you find and fix issues like this.
-It analyzes your code and determines which headers are indirectly included and which aren't used at all.
-It provides feedback, based on settings described in [Config the C++ #include tool in Visual Studio](include-cleanup-config.md).
-Those settings determine how to notify you about opportunities to remove unused headers and add indirectly included headers.
-You can be notified by error list warnings, suggestions, and so on.
-More more information about the messages include cleanup provides, see [Include cleanup messages](include-cleanup-messages.md).
+Include Cleanup analyzes your code to identify unused and indirectly included headers.
+It provides feedback based on the settings described in [Config the C++ #include tool in Visual Studio](include-cleanup-config.md).
+Feedback can be in the form of error list warnings, suggestions, etc. For more details on the feedback provided by Include Cleanup, refer [Include Cleanup messages](include-cleanup-messages.md).

 ## Unused headers

 As your code evolves, you may no longer need some header files.
 This is hard to keep track of in a complex project.
 Over time, your builds may take longer because the compiler is processing unnecessary header files.
-Include cleanup helps you find and remove unused headers.
+Include Cleanup helps you find and remove unused headers.
 For example, what if `myFunc()` is commented out in `myProgram.cpp`:

 ```cpp
 // myProgram.cpp